Video Poker Online – Odds, Strategy and Real Money Games

 For those who recall what TVs were like in the mid-1970s, the VP monitor was certainly no LED flatscreen.
 Players used a row of buttons below the monitor to hold the cards that appeared on the screen before drawing to a final poker hand.

-As technology progressed in the following years, the appearance of VP machines stayed about the same; however, touch-screen capability relieved players of having to hit physical buttons.
+As technology progressed in the following years, the appearance of VP machines stayed about the same.
+However, touch-screen capability relieved players of having to hit physical buttons.

-Finding the best video poker games
+Best video poker games

 Where can one find the best video poker payback?
-Brick and mortar, as well as online, casinos offer high return (99 percent or better) video poker.
+Brick-and-mortar, as well as online, casinos offer high return (99 percent or better) video poker.

 As mentioned previously, an exceptional slot club can turn a lower payback game into a better option for players.
 For traditional land-based casinos, the general rule of thumb is that casinos with competition nearby — like in Reno, Las Vegas, Atlantic City, and to some extent Kansas City, Biloxi, and Tunica — offer better-paying video poker.

 Off-Strip, “locals” casinos in Las Vegas house Deuces Wild, Double, and Double Double Bonus games that offer between 99.96 and 100.27 percent payback with optimal play.
 Online resources have free guides to help novice players learn basic strategies that can get their theoretical payback percentage fairly close to these numbers.

 Pay attention to pay schedules

 The important thing to remember is that the math and strategy calculations have already been done for the different VP games.
 The player’s job is to select the best one for him or her and review the pay schedules.
 Pay schedules are visible by simply tapping the machine without the commitment of any money.